Ketan Desai (urologist): Career

 In 1983, Desai became a professor in the urology department at B.J.
 Medical College in Ahmedabad after graduating from the school earlier that year.
 Desai was president of Gujarat Medical Council in the 1990s.
 He was appointed head of urology at B.J.
 Medical College from 2005 until his resignation in 2010.

 In 2001, while Desai was head of the Medical Council of India (MCI), he was removed for corruption after the High Court of Delhi found him guilty of corrupt practices and abuse of power.
 He served as president of the Indian Medical Association (2001—2003) and Dental Council of India.

 Desai returned to the MCI in 2007 and was again appointed president in 2009.
 In 2007 and 2009, he also ran for president of the World Medical Association (WMA).
 Desai was to be inaugurated in late 2010 but was arrested on 23 April 2010 and jailed on charges of corruption for conspiring to extract a 20 million rupee bribe from officials at Gian Sagar Medical College in the northern state of Punjab.

 His medical practitioner's license was suspended by the MCI on 9 October 2010.

 Desai became syndicate and senate member of the Gujarat University in November 2010 with most of the time uncontested.
 In 2013, the Gujarat University senate unanimously nominated him to the MCI, though he did not join.
 In late 2014, he participated in a public rally with health minister J. P. Nadda of the Bharatiya Janata Party.

 He served as president of the WMA for the year 2016/2017.

 Desai is a longtime member of Gujarat Medical Council.
+Desai is practicing urologist as of 2025.
+Gujarat all-India conference recognized him as diamond patron.